 Due to the Dead: Surprisingly, towards one of the walkers in the second episode.
 Rick is about to dismember it with an axe before he stops himself, checks the wallet, and gives an impromptu eulogy about how once, it was just like them.
 He concludes by saying if the plan works, he's going to tell his wife and kid that he survived because of the walker.
-Then Glenn points out that the walker's driver's license says it was an organ donor, and they start chopping up its body.
+Then Glenn makes a joke about him being an organ donor, and they start chopping up its body.

 Dying Alone: The reason Rick decides to rescue Merle is because as much of a jerkass he is, nobody deserves this fate.
 As time progresses, though, he becomes less concerned about it outside of those he considers "his" group.

 Early-Installment Weirdness: "Guts" (the second episode of the series) shows zombies running and even climbing and jumping fences.
 No other episode has them display such behavior.